nasz8f/4330-7330_Final_Project/C#.md

 ### Language Purpose:
- *  When Microsoft developed .Net they developed Pool alogn with it.
-By the time .Net was publibly announced in July 2000, it was announced that Pool was renamed to C# for legal reasons.
+ *  When Microsoft developed .Net they developed Pool along with it.
+By the time .Net was publicly announced in July 2000, it was announced that Pool was renamed to C# for legal reasons.
 The creator of C# stated that flaws in most OO languages (one of which being C++) drove CLR which drove the design of C#.

  * While people believed that a new programming language was not needed, C# was developed, derived from C and C++.
-It was created to fix problems in C/C++ such as memory leaks, difficulty writing multithreaded applications, static linking, overly complex multiple inheritence rules...etc, making these functions of these languages easier to use.
-The end product ended up being very similar to java.
+It was created to fix problems in C/C++ such as memory leaks, difficulty writing multithreaded applications, static linking, overly complex multiple inheritence rules, ..., etc, making these functionalities easier to use.
+The final product ended up being very similar to java.

 _____________________________________________________________________________________________________________________________________________

 ### Features:
 * Pointers are missing in C#.
 * Unsafe operations such as direct memory manipulation are not allowed.
 * In C# there is no usage of "::" or "->" operators.
 * Since it's on .NET, it inherits the features of automatic memory management and garbage collection.
-* Varying ranges of the primitive types like Integer,Floats etc.
+* Varying ranges of the primitive types like Integer, Floats etc.
-* Integer values  of 0 and 1 are no longer accepted as boolean values.Boolean values are pure true or false values in C# so no more errors of "="operator and "=="operator.
+* Integer values of 0 and 1 are no longer accepted as boolean values.
+Boolean values are pure true or false values in C#, so no more errors of "="operator and "=="operator.
 * "==" is used for comparison operation and "=" is used for assignment operation.
-* C# supports Data Encapsulation, inheritance,polymorphism, interfaces.
+* C# supports Data Encapsulation, inheritance, polymorphism, and interfaces.
-* (int,float, double) are not objects in java but C# has introduces structures(structs) which enable the primitive types to become objects.
+* (int, float, double) are not objects in java, but C# introduces structures(structs) which enable the primitive types to become objects.

 _____________________________________________________________________________________________________________________________________________

 ### Name Spaces:
  * There are two ways namespaces are implemented in C#, one way is using the .NET framework to organize classes.
 For example, 'System' is a namespace and 'Console' is a class in said namespace.
-To implement this you would type 'System.Console' followed by a command.
-If at the top of the program you write 'using [namespace]' for example, 'using System', the name of the namespace would not have to be written before the name of the class each time.
+To implement this, you would type 'System.Console' followed by a member or method call.
+If at the top of the program you write 'using [namespace]' (for example, 'using System'), the name of the namespace would not have to be written before the name of the class each time the class is used.
 The second way of implementing namespaces is to declare a namespace at the beginning of a program using the keyword 'namespace' followed by a custom name for the namespace.
 This allows you to create your own namespace instead of using a default one.
 Implementing namespaces allows you to organize large projects.

- * The keyword namespace declares a scope that contains a set of objects.
+ * The keyword 'namespace' declares a scope that contains a set of objects.
 Namespaces can be used to create globally unique types as well as organize elements in your code.
 A namespace may declare things such as an interface, class, enum, struct, and delegate, as well as another namespace.
 If a namespace is not added to a project, the compiler will add a default namespace named 'root'.

 _____________________________________________________________________________________________________________________________________________